Bone Tumors and Soft Tissue Tumors

 • Physical and occupational therapy

 No matter which treatment your child has, they will have extensive physical therapy to improve their flexibility and mobility.
-This will them return to their usual activities.
+This will help them return to their usual activities.
 The physical therapist (PT) uses play and exercise to help build strength and coordination and reduce pain.

 Treating Cancerous Soft Tissue Tumors